 Create water collages.
 Have children look through magazines for pictures of water or people and/or animals using water.
 Let them cut out the pictures they want and glue them to a piece of paper.
 You could also incorporate the letter W into the collages.

-For these and other ideas use Project WILD’s Growing Up WILD “Aqua Charades.”
+For this and other activities, crafts and snack ideas use Growing Up WILD’s “Aqua Charades.”